Updated: Aug 25

 3. Let them teach YOU!

-When it comes to home schooling, everyone is a learner!
-Let them plan a lesson or finish the day with teaching you about what they’ve learnt.
+When it comes to home learning, everyone is a learner!
+Let them plan a lesson or finish the day by teaching you about what they’ve learnt.
 You'll be amazed at what they can do, plus you might learn something new yourself!

 4. Allow space for them to express their emotions

-Everyone is likely to experience anxiety and mixed emotions during this time, but especially teenagers who are already undergoing a great deal of changes.
-Make space through reflective chats, quiet walks or private journalling.
+Everyone is likely to experience anxiety and mixed emotions during this time, but especially teenagers who are already undergoing a lot of changes.
+Make space through reflective chats, quiet walks or private journaling.